Start the holidays with your cleanest kitchen, ever!

-This time of year is a great time to deep clean the kitchen and fridge, especially after summer trips to the farmers market and before all your holiday cooking, baking, and entertaining.
+This time of year is a great time to deep clean the kitchen and fridge, especially after summer and fall trips to the farmers market and before all your holiday cooking, baking, and entertaining.
 This year, it’s especially important to keep our homes and kitchens cleaner than ever!
 BUT, if you are reading this in the Spring or before Back to School…any time is a good time to take a deep dive for your cleanest kitchen.
 I recommend it at least a couple times a year.

 Your Cleanest Kitchen in 7 easy steps

 - Re-arrange as needed for things that might not be working well in their current spots-I just moved appliance I don’t need further out of the way and made baking items more accessible over the weekend.

 - Purge– including out of date food (toss), things you don’t like (give away) things like plastic ups, containers-missing lids (recycle) and cozies that somehow made their way home from summer festivities.
 No thank you Freebies!